AlanLuu/lox-go/README.md

             - For each iteration, `element` is each saved log line from the logger object as a string
         - gzip reader
             - For each iteration, `element` is each byte of decompressed gzip data from the gzip reader object as an integer
+        - HTML tokenizer
+            - For each iteration, `element` is each HTML token from the HTML tokenizer object as an HTML token object
     - Note: when iterating over dictionaries or sets using a foreach loop, the iteration order is random since dictionaries and sets are unordered
 - Try-catch-finally statements are supported in this implementation of Lox
     ```js